When choosing a dentist you can trust, there are 2 factors to consider:

-Beware of holistic dentists: what “holistic” usually means is amalgam-free and often, and in many countries, root-canal-free (which equates to getting silver fillings replaced for no apparent reason and removing teeth which could have been saved).
+Beware of holistic dentists: what holistic usually means is amalgam-free and, in some countries, root-canal-free.
+This equates to getting silver fillings replaced for no good reason and removing teeth which could have been saved.

 It’s quackery (check out Quackwatch for more information).

 Most dentists nowadays offer cosmetic dentistry.
 This can be a good sign (see our page on cosmetic dentistry).
-However, some dentists are in the business of selling cosmetic procedures, sometimes without telling people about any drawbacks or risks.
+However, some dentists are in the business of selling cosmetic procedures, sometimes without telling people about any of the drawbacks or risks.
 Make sure the emphasis of the website isn’t on smile makeovers.
-Indeed many an ethical dentist will talk you out of unnecessary cosmetics, even if you think as middle age approaches you might like some!
-The key thing is to not endanger healthy tooth structure unnecessarily.
+Indeed, many an ethical dentist will talk you out of unnecessary cosmetics, even if you think as middle age approaches you might like some!
+The key is not to endanger healthy tooth structure unnecessarily.

 LVI dentists (U.S./Canada)

-Be careful when websites push cosmetic procedures and place their emphasis on “full-mouth reconstruction” and “complete smile makeovers”.
-These procedures cost serious money and they may not be in your best interest.
+Be careful when websites push cosmetic procedures such as “full-mouth reconstructions” and “complete smile makeovers”.
+These procedures cost serious money and may not be in your best interest.
 This phenomenon is a lot more common in the United States than elsewhere and is subject to much debate in the dentistry world.